 Common wisdom is that it’s more expensive to acquire new customers than to retain existing ones.
 Aside from those customers who are just too high of a risk to continue insuring (see our previous point), it’s a good idea to do what you can to keep – and even increase business with – your current customers.
 And sure, insurance carriers do sometimes sell directly to customers, which puts 100 percent of the retention burden on you.
 But you also might rely on your downstream distribution channel partners to keep those customers happy.

-If your distribution channel includes independent agents and agencies, one thing you can do is work on keeping those relationships healthy so agents want to place more business with you, and continue placing it year after year.
+If your distribution channels include independent agents and agencies, one thing you can do is work on keeping those relationships healthy so agents want to place more business with you, and continue placing it year after year.

 Tighter terms and conditions